 - Establish an annual program and budget allocations to identify and connect gaps in the pedestrian connectivity network (i.e., sidewalks and trails) as part of an incremental approach to improving connectivity of the network and accessibility to major destinations.

 - Establish a walkability audit process of the pedestrian network to evaluate the following:

-- Connectivity gaps.
+- o Connectivity gaps.

-- Repair priorities.
+- o Repair priorities.

-- Accessibility deficiencies.
+- o Accessibility deficiencies.

 - Ease of wayfinding signage.

-- o Linkages to all key community facilities and destinations
+- Linkages to all key community facilities and destinations